queenkjuul/juliehill.rocks/src/lib/content/resume.md

 - Worked with a team of developers to improve and maintain existing services as well as add new functionality to complex business applications hosted on private cloud resources
-- Built and deployed REST and JMS microservices using Java+Spring following a Service Oriented Architecture
+- Built and deployed REST services using Java + Spring
 - Built front end applications in TypeScript with the Angular framework, the Angular Material component library, and UP’s custom UI component library